Temporal Routing in Static Networks: The Schedule Completion Problem: Solving Unconstrained TEDSC

-For the unconstrained \TEDSC, we are given a static graph $G$ providing the rail network, a draft schedule $D$ containing temporal edges that must be covered, and the number $k$ of possible trains.
-The goal is to find $k$ TED walks in $\G(G, D)$ covering all temporal edges in $D$.

-We can solve this by constructing the schedule completion flow network $(\SEflow(G,D), r)$ based on the static expansion $\SE(G,D)$ of $\G(G, D)$ and then computing a feasible flow (\Cref{subsec:schedule-completion-flow}).
+In this section, we solve unconstrained $\TEDSC$ by constructing the schedule completion flow network $(\SEflow(G,D), r)$ based on the static expansion $\SE(G,D)$ of $\G(G, D)$ and then computing a feasible flow (\cref{subsec:schedule-completion-flow}).
 However, since the static expansion has $\O(n \cdot \lifetime(D))$ vertices and $\lifetime(D)$ can be exponential in the number of bits needed to encode the input, this yields only a pseudo-polynomial algorithm.

 To achieve polynomial running time, we observe in \Cref{subsec:gaps-longtime} that large \emph{gaps} between consecutive demands can be compressed without affecting feasibility, bounding the flow network to $\poly(n, \cardinality{D})$ vertices.
 This gap-observation will also play a central role for our subsequent results.